Avasse/SocialMediaReact/README.md

 ```

 Your server is now running on http://localhost:3000/
-Your app is now running on ///
+Your app is now running on http://localhost:8080/

-Pleae visit :
+Please visit :